EarthScope/mseedindex/README.md

 The CC, CFLAGS and LDFLAGS environment variables can be used to configure the build parameters.

-To build _with_ PostgreSQL support set the variable WITHPOSTGRESQL.
+To build _with_ PostgreSQL support set the variable `WITHPOSTGRESQL`.
 This can be done in a single command with make like:
 $ WITHPOSTGRESQL=1 make